My greatest passion is empowering others to improve their quality of life and achieve their goals by choosing healthy thoughts and habits.

 Viktor Frankl once said, "That which gives light must burn."

-Have you ever had the experience of feeling like there was so much more you wanted to give, but you just plain didn't have the energy to give anymore?
+Have you ever had the experience of wanting to give more, but feeling like you didn't have the strength and energy to keep giving?

 You're not alone in this feeling.
-In fact, feelings of exhaustion and fatigue from dedicating your life to selfless service are quite common, but fortunately there are ways to combat this overwhelming exhaustion so that you can keep going.
+Feelings of exhaustion and fatigue from dedicating your life to selfless service are quite common, but fortunately there are ways to combat this overwhelming exhaustion so that you can keep going.

 Before, I continue writing any further, I want to make sure to give credit to Marette Monson (LCSW, MBA) who shared her ideas with me and inspired me to write this article.

 Motivation to Combat Compassion Fatigue: Compassion Brings Miracles

 While giving of yourself can be completely exhausting, the end results of your love and service will always make your efforts worth while.